How to present leadership experience on your resume (for engineers and technical professionals)

 • Have you included team size and scope?

-• Do bullets show outcomes?
+• Do your bullet points show outcomes?

 • Is accountability clear?